Top Ranking Factors in 2024

 Engagement Metrics: With more referral traffic, engagement metrics such as dwell time (how long a visitor stays on your site) can improve, signaling to search engines that your site is valuable to users.

-Edge Over Rivals: In competitive niches, having quality backlinks can give one website an edge over another, especially if all other factors are roughly equal.
+Edge Over Rivals: In competitive niches, having quality backlinks can give one website an edge, especially if all other factors are roughly equal.

 Topic Relevance and Context:

 Topical Authority: Links from websites that are authoritative in a specific niche can reinforce the topical authority of your site in that same niche.

 Contextual Understanding: The anchor text (the clickable text in a hyperlink) and the surrounding content give search engines context about the linked page’s content.